 Crosman Phantom .177 Caliber Break Barrel Air Rifle – Amazon

-5. Survival Gear Nourishment List
+5. Survival Gear List for Nourishment

 Planning out what to eat after an emergency situation arises is one of the first things survivalists and preppers typically do.
 Although stockpiling is an excellent idea, it’s also great to have a plan for what happens if the emergency situation extends longer than a stockpile will last.
 Fishing and hunting outdoor gear, in this situation, will prove very valuable.